 - What is our hope for positive change and peace based on?

-The 19th Asia Pacific Youth Conference will be held in Korea from 17 - 24 August 2013.
+The 20th Asia Pacific Youth Conference will be held in Taiwan in August 2014.
+The date and venue will be announced later.

 Read the APYC 2012 Review